 Additionally, NordVPN features 460+ Obfuscated servers for users that require the extra stealth in their internet usage.
 These aren’t just any normal servers; they are an elaborate feature that transforms your VPN app with just a single click.
 When running in Obfuscated mode, you only have access to special Obfuscated servers, some of which even allow you to get past the Great Firewall of China.

 PIA also provides a certain degree of obfuscation by allowing you to switch OPENVPN TCP to port 443.
 This option helps you bypass many OpenVPN blocks in several countries, but PIA still struggles to provide a reliable access into China.

-Regardless of which VPN provider you find is best for you, it is always best to test them out first with a shorter subscription before committing to a cheaper but much longer payment plan.
+Regardless of which VPN provider you find is best for you, it is always best to test them out first with a shorter subscription plans where many payment methods avail before committing to a cheaper but much longer payment plan.

 Yes, using a VPN is completely legal.
 It is in your right to protect and encrypt all your internet connection to protect your personal data.
 It is the same concept as using an envelope to cover your letters.
 Some information is better kept private to ensure you’re not vulnerable to all kinds of malicious cyber-attacks.

-Am I anonymous when browsing through a VPN?
+Am I anonymous when browsing through NordVPN or PIA?